Skip to main content

 Estrogen’s Role as a Cellular Antioxidant

-One of the most powerful ways estrogen protects the is by combating oxidative stress.
+One of the most powerful ways estrogen protects the cardiovascular system is by combating oxidative stress.
 Oxidative stress is a state of imbalance where the production of damaging molecules called reactive oxygen species (ROS) overwhelms the body’s antioxidant defenses.
 ROS can injure the delicate lining of the blood vessels, the endothelium, promoting inflammation and plaque formation.

 Estrogen functions as a potent antioxidant in several ways: